 [Related Page: Introduction to Selenium 2.0 Webdriver]

 Once the browser has been initialized and its reference has been assigned in a variable, the Selenese commands can be run by invoking the required methods referring that browser variable.
 The type function can be called in the manner:

 The browser would perform the type of operation in the background.
 This would be identical to the user typing the input to a browser.
 The locator along with the string mentioned during the function invocation would be used.

-[Related Page: How to Create test suites in Selenium]
+[Creating Selenium test suites: How to Create test suites in Selenium]

 There is no mechanism that Selenium RC has for reporting the results.
 The users are allowed to build the customizing according to their needs and the features of the selected programming language can be used.
 This idea works quite well, but what would the users do if they need something quick that has been already prepared for them.
 The existing test framework or library would meet the needs quicker than the reporting code developed by you.

 The test frameworks can be availed for most of the programming languages.
-They offer a test engine which is flexible enough to execute the tests.
-There is library code that helps to report the results as well.
+They offer a test engine that is flexible enough to execute the tests.
+There is a library code that helps to report the results as well.
 There are two very common test frameworks in Java - TestNG and JUnit.
 NUnit is used for .NET platforms.

 Third-party libraries specially designed for reporting the test outcomes in the desired programming language are also available.
 A lot of formats like PDF or HTML are also supported.

 Most people who are starting with testing frameworks would like to commence with the available reporting features of the frameworks.
 Then people start exploring those libraries which would be less bothering than developing something on your own.
 But as people start to operate Selenium, they start introducing their own signature print statements in order to report the progress.
 This often results in the users developing their own reporting and using it along with the library or the test framework.

 Command-line options can be used to change the default server behavior when the server is launched.
 The server is started by running the following command: